 Keep in mind that picking this card over those two popular travel cards may require some concessions in the premium perks that you receive, but some people may find it is a worthwhile tradeoff to minimize the annual obligation to the credit card company.

 For example, the Platinum Card touts more than $1,400 in annual benefits for cardholders.
-Terms apply.
-But if you don’t use the $300 Equinox or $200 Uber benefits, are you really losing out by going with this lower cost card instead?
+But if you don’t use the $300 Equinox credit (compensated on an annual basis) or $200 Uber benefit, are you really losing out by going with this lower cost card instead?

 As you read on, we’ll take a deeper look at what this card offers to help you make the decision between it and another premium travel card.